python/devguide/getting-started/quick-reference.rst

 .. note::

-   In order to keep the commit history intact, please avoid squashing or amending history and then force-pushing to the PR.
+   In order to keep the commit history intact, avoid squashing or amending history and then force-pushing to the PR.
    Reviewers often want to look at individual commits.